Q: Why was the Aliso Viejo Family Resource Center created?

 Q: What defines a strong family?

 A: A strong family fosters mutual respect between parents and children, encourages character growth and provides a platform for strong life skill development.

 Q: What are major factors within the home that weakens the family?

 A: Not having adequate support resources such as access to health care, access to training and personal development, financial constraints associated with job loss or under-employment, and lack of social support tend to weaken families.
 For example, if a parent needs to attend a PTA or sport booster meeting, they should be able to call upon a neighbor, friend or family member to help with babysitting.
 Strong families rely upon each other for support with their daily activities.

 Q: What are major factors outside the home that challenge strong families?

 A: Peer pressure presents a strong challenge to many families.
 Constant pressure from friends who encourage smoking, drinking, and drug use can undermine the foundation of a strong family as well as pressure to just do the wrong thing and make decisions based on poor judgment that can result in work, home or school problems.

 Strong families build strong communities.
-Aliso Viejo is a young community with a median age of 33.
-With about 16,147 households, families represent 10,683.
-Twenty-five percent of our population is 0-17 years old.
-That's a lot of young children.
+Aliso Viejo is a young community with a median age of 35.
+With about 18,204 households, families represent 12,115.
+Twenty-eight percent of our population is 0-19 years old.
+That’s a lot of young children.
 We want to ensure that the children in Aliso Viejo grow up to become responsible adults.

 Q: What role will the FRC play to help build strong families?